alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

   - Payroll is responsible for deducting and remitting Employment Insurance premiums on behalf of employees and employers.

   - Payroll is responsible for capturing information related to insurable earnings and hours, and reporting that information on the Record of Employment.

+  - The Canadian government based its privacy provisions in its legislation for the protection of personal information on a set of guidelines called the Ten Privacy Principles.

+  - The Personal Information Protection and Electronic Documents Act has applied to federally-regulated organizations such as banks, telecommunications and transportation companies since January 2001.

+  - Since January 2004 the Personal Information Protection and Electronic Documents Act has applied to the collection, use or disclosure of personal information in the course of any commercial activity within a province that does not have its own privacy legislation.

+  - Express consent means the employee provides their consent either verbally (in which case when and how the consent was received should be documented) or in writing.

+  - Implied consent means the employee is considered to have consented indirectly.

+  - The employer does not need to obtain the employee’s permission to provide personal information where legislation provides federal government agencies such as the Canada Revenue Agency, Employment and Social Development Canada, Service Canada and provincial/territorial Ministries of Labour with the right to request personal employee information in order to administer programs or benefits, or in the case of an audit.

+  - Other than an employer’s obligation to report an employee’s Social Insurance Number to the Canada Revenue Agency, Employment and Social Development Canada, Service Canada or Revenu Québec, an employer may not communicate the number to a third party without the employee’s specific consent to do so.

 Review Questions
 ~~~~~~~~~~~~~~~~~~~~~